MohammadSibtainRaza/Delta-Demo/README.md

 # Delta-Demo
-It is the learning stage of github
+It is the learning stage of github.